Program Action Teams

 Mission and Goals

-The mission of the Resilient Communities & Lands (RCL) PAT is to strengthen collaborations across the Cooperative Extension System relevant to communities and lands.
+The mission of the Resilient Communities & Lands (RCL) Program Action Team (PAT) is to strengthen collaboration across the Cooperative Extension System in support of communities, working lands, and natural resources.

-The goals of the RCL PAT are to strengthen the capacity of the Extension system to address resilience through:
+The goals of the RCL PAT are to strengthen the capacity of the Extension system by:

-- Securing additional funding for Extension educational programming across all program areas (Agriculture and Natural Resources, Community Development, Family and Consumer Sciences and 4-H Youth Development) and Land Grant Institutions (1862, 1890 and 1994), and
+• Securing additional funding for Extension educational programming across all program areas (Agriculture and Natural Resources, Community Development, Family and Consumer Sciences, and 4-H Youth Development) and Land-grant institutions (1862, 1890, and 1994)

-- Uplifting the skills of Extension faculty and staff by supporting related professional development offerings throughout the system.
+• Strengthening the skills of Extension faculty and staff through coordinated professional development opportunities

 Context